-5. Responsibilities
+5. RESPONSIBILITIES

 All parties involved should abide by the European Solidarity Corps principles and quality standards of any European Solidarity Corps activity.
-To know more, go here: https://europa.eu/youth/solidarity/mission_en.
+These principles are highlighted in the European Solidarity Corps Programme Guide.

 The participant should be encouraged to take an active role in setting up their European Solidarity Corps activity together with the organisations involved.